Sri Paabahareshwarar Vadathillai

 “Just one sincere prayer, one drop of tear, or one chant of ‘Om Namah Shivaya’ offered to Paapahareshwarar can dissolve lifetimes of accumulated karma.”

-Liberation from cycles of rebirth (Samsara Moksha)
+Freedom from past sins (Paapa Vimochana), Clarity of mind and spiritual strength and Liberation from cycles of rebirth (Samsara Moksha)

 Sacred Significance of Vadathillai